Kyle Loomis · June 26, 2023

 Composability

 Finally, we can compose instruments.
-Notice how in the EquityOption class below, we use an underlying of the abstract class we created above, BaseEquity.
+Notice how, in the EquityOption class below, we use an underlying instance of the abstract class BaseEquity that we created above.
 When we instantiate an EquityOption class, we use a child class of BaseEquity, such as CommonStock.

 Copied!@serializable